 Organic White Arborio Rice: Nutrition Information

-Believe it or not, the extra starch in Arborio rice does not mean extra carbohydrates: In fact, the nutritional content of Arborio rice is similar to that of long-grain white rice.
+Believe it or not, the extra starch in Arborio rice does not mean extra carbohydrates.
+The nutritional content of Arborio rice is similar to that of long-grain white rice.
 Though, as a grain, it is high in carbohydrates, Arborio rice also contains protein and fiber, as well as a bit of iron.
-This makes it a great nutritional source for those enjoying vegetarian or vegan diets.
+It makes it a great nutritional source for those enjoying vegetarian or vegan diets.

-- Carbohydrates: Despite what modern diet fads would have you believe, carbohydrates are not the enemy, and, in fact, are a necessary component to a healthy diet.
-At their most basic level, carbohydrates are what provide your body with energy.
-The problem is that many people rely on simple carbohydrates like sugar to provide that fuel instead of relying on complex carbohydrates, like those found in Arborio rice.
-Complex carbohydrates take longer for the body to break down than simple carbohydrates, which keeps your body from crashing and craving more shortly after eating, which means that incorporating more complex carbohydrates into your diet while limiting simple carbohydrates is essential to enjoying a healthy lifestyle.
+- Carbohydrates: Despite what modern diet fads would have you believe, carbohydrates are not the enemy.
+In fact, are a necessary component of a healthy diet.
+At their most basic level, carbohydrates provide your body with energy.
+The problem is that many people rely on simple carbohydrates like sugar to provide that fuel.
+Instead, we should eat complex carbohydrates, like those found in Arborio rice.
+Complex carbohydrates take longer for the body to break down than simple carbohydrates, which keeps your body from crashing and craving more shortly after eating.
+It means that incorporating more complex carbohydrates into your diet while limiting simple carbohydrates is essential to enjoying a healthy lifestyle.

-- Protein: There’s a reason we tell kids to eat their food to grow big and strong, but perhaps we should be more specific and say “Eat your protein to grow big and strong.”
-Protein is one of the most important building blocks in your body, used to build and repair bones, muscles, skin, blood, and even hormones.
+- Protein: There’s a reason we tell kids to eat their food to grow big and strong, but perhaps we should be more specific and say, “Eat your protein to grow big and strong.”
+Protein is one of the most important building blocks in your body, that builds and repairs bones, muscles, skin, blood, and even hormones.
 Arborio rice offers a rich, plant-based protein source.

-- Fiber: Fiber helps regulate the body’s digestive system, ensuring that food is digested the way it’s supposed to be.
+- Fiber: Fiber helps regulate the body’s digestive system, ensuring that food digests the way it’s supposed to.
 This can help prevent constipation and bloating, but it can also help with the absorption of important vitamins and minerals, making it a key addition to any diet.

-After purchasing Organic Arborio Rice, it is recommended to pour it into a sealed glass container.
+After purchasing Organic Arborio Rice, we recommend pouring it into a sealed glass container.
 This will protect the product from moisture and keep it fresh.